 It is interesting to note that female enrolment always tends to mimic male enrolment.
 Statistically speaking, such a co-movement is a replica of the population on which the sample is drawn.
 In other words, if the population has more male applicants than female; and assuming that each applicant has an equal chance of being selected, then the plot presented in Figure 1 is inevitable.
 Figure 1, nonetheless, conceals remarkable differences which are overtly pronounced at programme levels.
-In particular, at the disaggregate level, it seems that the programmes of BA (Ed), B.Ed, LLB, BA (Gen) are the most popular to both male and female students.
-OUT needs to enhance its efforts to network with a number of organisations that deal with the gender dimension in Tanzania in 2014/15.
+In particular, at the disaggregate level; it seems that the programmes of BA (Ed), B.Ed, LLB, BA (Gen) are the most popular to both male and female students from 1994 to 2014/15.
+OUT needs to enhance its efforts to network with a number of organisations that deal with the gender dimension in Tanzania in 2015/16.
 The office of DVC (Acad.) has to work closely with such key institutions to ensure they have advanced awareness of the role that OUT can play in bridging the access gap between males and females in Tanzania through the several information efforts that are focused on residential education only.
+But in the academic 2015/16 the programmes B.Ed and BA (Gen.) have lost their popularity.
+They appear to have no students at all in this academic year though in cumulative figures they still among the four programmes above in having the highest number of students.
+This is due to introduction of B.Ed and BA (Gen.) with specialized programmes so that students can now study those programmes with specific areas.
+For instance instead of having BA (Gen.) there are BA English Language amd Linguistics, BA Literature, BA History, BA Kiswahili and Creative Studies etc. Similarly for B.Ed, instead of having B.Ed as a programme, we now have B.Ed Adult Education, B.Ed TEP programmes etc (see Table 1 below).